chamethyaY/Nexus-Employee-Portal/README.md

 # Nexus Employee Portal(Java OOP, Spring Boot, Thymeleaf)

 ## Overview
-The Employee Management System is a full-stack web application built using **Java**, **Spring Boot**, and **Thymeleaf**.
+Nexus Employee Portal  is a full-stack web application built using **Java**, **Spring Boot**, and **Thymeleaf**.
 It allows organizations to efficiently manage employee records with **CRUD operations** and provides an interactive, dynamic interface for user interaction.

 This project demonstrates the application of **Java OOP principles**, **Spring Boot backend development**, and **Thymeleaf front-end integration**.